Learning Accurate Entropy Model with Global Reference for Image Compression: Combined Local, Global and Hyperprior Entropy Model

 \section{Combined Local, Global and Hyperprior Entropy Model}

 The models we analyze in this paper build on the architecture introduced in \citet{minnen2019joint}, which combined an autoregressive model with the hyperprior.
 Figure \ref{fig:framework} provides a high-level overview of our approach.
 The compression model contains two main sub-networks.
 The first is the core autoencoder, which learns the transform and the inverse transform between image and latent representation. $Q$ represents the quantization function.
 The gradient-based optimization in learned methods is hindered by quantization.
-Previous works typically use an additive uniform noise \citep{balle2016gdn}, or use straight-through gradients \citep{theis2017lossy} where rounding is applied but the true gradient function is replaced with the identity function.
 Here, we make use of a mixed approach that has proven efficient in \citet{minnen2020channel}.
-The mixed quantization approach uses the same uniform noise for the entropy model, and uses straight-through gradients for the decoder.
 The second sub-network is the combined entropy model, which is responsible for estimating a probabilistic model over the latents for entropy coding.
 The combined entropy model consists of a context model, a reference model, and a hyper-network (hyper encoder and hyper decoder).
 The three components are combined progressively.
 Then three parameter networks generate the mean and scale parameters for a conditional Gaussian entropy model respectively.

 Following the work of \citet{minnen2019joint}, we model each latent, $\hat{y}_i$, as a Gaussian with mean $\mu_i$ and deviation $\sigma_{i}$ convolved with a unit uniform distribution:

 where $\mu$ and $\sigma$ are the predicted parameters of entropy model, $\hat{z}$ is the quantized hyper-latents, $\theta$ is the entropy model parameters.
 The entropy model for the hyperprior is the same as in \citet{balle2018variational}, which is a non-parametric, fully factorized density model.
 As the hyperprior is part of the compressed bitstream, we extend the rate of Equation \ref{eq:loss1} as follows: